moomerman/zap/README.md

 Zap is a development web/proxy server that knows how to start and manage your development server processes, and provides SSL access to them.

-Zap knows how to manage a number of `Backends` including:
+Zap allows you to specify any command to start a backend server, we've tested it with:

 * Elixir/Phoenix
 * Ruby/Rails